kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0460 Human space flight requirements.md

 ### §460.7   Operator training of crew.

-\(a\) *Implementation of training.* An operator must train each member of its crew and define standards for successful completion in accordance with §460.5.
+\(a\) *Implementation of training.* An operator must train each member of its crew and define standards for successful completion in accordance with [[Volume 4/C Licensing/0460 Human space flight requirements.md#§460.5   Crew qualifications and training.|§460.5]].

 \(b\) *Training device fidelity.* An operator must